TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 One of them went on holiday for a week (against his will), leaving us with a set of objectives.
 When he came back we'd achieved precisely zero of them.
 Putting on his best "I'm not angry, just disappointed" face, he gave us a choice.
 Option A - act like adults and work out how to get stuff done on our own - but **get it done**.
 Option B - give up all responsibility for progress and let him micro-manage us / treat us like children.

 We were never going to choose Option B, of course, so from that point we got more productive.
-But the cost of being given the responsibility of solving people's problems is that you *do have to solve them*.
+But this was where I learned that the cost of being given the responsibility of solving people's problems is that you *do actually have to solve them*.

 My other mentor watched me walk into a trap.
 I was a Lead Engineer at the time, so thought this gave me authority to tell people what to do.
-I insisted that my whole team drop what they were in the middle of and come to some *terribly important meeting or other*.
+LoL.
+I insisted that my whole team drop what they were in the middle of doing and come to some *terribly important meeting or other*.
 To a woman / man they all told me to get stuffed.
 My mentor stood to one side and found the whole thing terribly amusing.

+This taught me that, basically, if you're hiring people who *can even cope with* being micro-managed, then your hiring policy is off.
+Or, as per the quote from Steve Jobs in [article 2](./Agile_AntiPatterns.md) - who on earth hires clever people and then orders them about?
+Marty Cagan wrote a whole other book about this - [Empowered](https://www.svpg.com/books/empowered-ordinary-people-extraordinary-products/), which makes the sensible point that running around looking for "10x" people is the wrong answer - instead give "ordinary" people the space to become "10x".

+One of the key pitfalls of gallivanting around looking for "10x" people is that, unless you're a bit "10x" yourself (or perhaps 9.47628x might do, if you can't get to the full 10), there's a good chance you'll end up working with a load of demented extroverts who *think* they're 10x, but who in fact haven't got a Scooby-Do what they're on with.
+These are *the least likely kind of people* to produce anything good.

-Basically, if you're hiring people who *can even cope with* being micro-managed, then your hiring policy is off.
-But to genuinely leave the solutions to talented people, you at least have to understand what it is they're doing, though not necessarily every detail of how they're doing it.
+So, if you're genuinely going to be able to empower talented people to solve things, you at least have to understand what it is they're doing, though not necessarily every detail of how they're doing it.
+Marty Cagan also makes this point, stating that Product people should learn how to program a computer.

+The fact remains, however, that talented people work most productively if they're allowed the space in which to be talented.
+This leads to the topic of team "empowerment", or even "autonomy".

+### Self-Sufficiency

-### Types of Team
+### Types of Alignment

-Team Topologies
+Source versus consumer

 ### Collaboration